enigma0Z/task-timer/KNOWN_ISSUES.md

 * [ ] Returning to a page when an active timer was left running but has expired since you left will leave the timer in an inconsistent state: 0s left but still "running"
+* [ ] Some times (some scenarios) will cause the timer to not start actively counting down on the page

 ## Fixed